friends-of-wp/wp-dev-cli/readme.md

+> **Warning**
+> This command line client is work in progress.
+Feel free to help to "finish" it.
+Some of the commands may not work as intended it the moment.

 # Friends of WP - WordPress Developer CLI

 This command line tool helps WordPress developers with their daily work.
 It is maintained by the [Friends of WP](https://www.friendsofwp.com) and published unter the MIT license.